Malinkovski/projects-23/README.md

 ## Description

-This is a branch ffrom the Brainster projects repository, the first project "project01" named  "Brainster Labs | Front End Academy" or Brif project, and it's written in Sass and javascript.
+This is a branch from the Brainster projects repository, the first project "project01" named  "Brainster Labs | Front End Academy" or Brif project, and it's written in Sass and javascript.

 ## Roadmap

 Adding future challenge branches from Brainster to my git repository.

-## Project status

-Not finished.